KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ```
 `(block nil (tagbody ,tag (progn ,@keywords-and-forms) (go ,tag)))
 ```
 shows that the core of `loop` uses the `go` special form (the Lisp equivalent of the much maligned goto statement) within a `tagbody`.
+This isn't at first glance the best route for `JKL` - I'd need to implement some sort of goto-like mechanism first, which isn't something I'd considered as a priority.
+I'd also need to implement some of the mechanisms the Common Lisp provides for controlling loop-based iteration, and these are a complex subject in their own right.

+## Looping in Clojure

+Clojure's looping mechanism is very different to Common Lisp's.
+Specifically, Clojure has two special forms: `loop` and `recur`, as described in the [Clojure reference manual](https://clojure.org/reference/special_forms). `loop` is like `let`, except that it sets up a recursion point containing a body of forms. `recur` rebinds the `loop` variables and control jumps back to the beginning of the `loop`.
+If `recur` is used outside a loop, control jumps back to the start of the function in which it occurs. `recur` must be used in the so-called tail position of a function or a loop (its use in other places is an error).

+Given that `JKL` is very loosely based on Clojure rather than Common Lisp, my gut instinct is to write something analagous to Clojure's `loop` - `recur` mechanism.